Amplifying quantum discord during inflationary magnetogenesis through violation of parity: Quantization in the picture

 With the action describing the Fourier modes of the electromagnetic field at hand, we can construct the Hamiltonian associated with each of these modes.
 Using the Hamiltonian, we can carry out the quantization of the modes in the \Sch picture.
 However, note that the reality condition~\eqref{eq:rcf} implies that not all the Fourier modes~$\cAs$ are independent.
 In order to focus on only the independent degrees of freedom, we divide the Fourier space into two parts (such that ${\bmk}$ and $-{\bmk}$ occur in different halves) and express the modes in one half in terms of the modes in the other half using the relation~\eqref{eq:rcf} (for a similar discussion in the case of scalar and tensor perturbations, see, for instance, Refs.~\cite{Grishchuk:1993,Martin:2012pea,Martin:2015qta,Martin:2019wta, Agullo:2022ttg,Martin:2021znx}).
 The division of the three-dimensional Euclidean space~$\mathbb{R}^{3}$ into two can be carried out by any plane passing through the origin.
 Therefore, the resultant integral will be over one-half of the Fourier space (which we shall denote as~$\mathbb{R}^{3}/2$) so that we have

-Later, we shall be focusing on scenarios wherein $I=J$, while $J'/J$ goes to zero at early times.
+Later, we shall be focusing on scenarios wherein $I=J$, with $J'/J$ vanishing at early times.
 In such situations, due to the term involving $(\sigma\,\gamma\,k)$ in~$\kappa$, the above action does not reduce to that of a free harmonic oscillator during the initial stages of inflation\footnote{Though, we should hasten to clarify that the equation of motion governing~$\cAs$ indeed reduces to that of a free harmonic oscillator at such times.}.
 We remedy the issue by adding the following total time derivative term to the above action:

 In such a case, the resulting action turns out to be

 where the quantity $\bar{\mu}^2$ is defined as

 with $\bar{\omega}^2$ given by Eq.~\eqref{eq:omegabar2}.
 In App.~\ref{app:cm}, we shall discuss further the reasons for adding the total time derivative and working with the modified action.